swch/strivve-docs/src/pages/guides/architecture/index.md

 template: guides
 ---

-Strivve’s CardSavr Service is a Software As A Service (SaaS) which securely places payment cards on merchant sites on behalf of; and with explicit authorization of; Card Issuers and their cardholders.
+Strivve’s CardSavr Service is a Platform As A Service (PaaS) which securely places payment cards on merchant sites on behalf of; and with explicit authorization of; Card Issuers and their cardholders.
 It uses Remote Process Automation to perform this task.
 CardSavr is PCI-DSS 3.1 compliant.

 ## Simplified View of the CardSavr Service Architecture